monashmicroimaging/gitbook-fiji-basics/part_7_working_with_stacks.md

 ## Creating and Dismantling Stacks {#creating-and-dismantling-stacks}

-To create a stack from multiple individual images go to **Image Stacks Images to Stack.**
+To create a stack from multiple individual images go to **Image -&gt; Stacks -&gt; Images to Stack.**

 ![](/assets/part7/images_to_stack_menu.jpg)